EttusResearch/uhd/firmware/fx3/README.md

 **A brief "Theory of Operations":**
 The host sends commands to the FX3, our USB3 PHY, which has an on-board ARM which runs the FX3 firmware code (hex file).
-That code translates commands into SPI commands to/from the AD9361.
-The SPI lines run through the FPGA (bin or bit file), where they are level-translated, and then head to the AD9361.
-Note that the FPGA takes no action on these SPI lines.
-They are passive pass-throughs.
+That code is responsible for managing the transport from the host to the FPGA by configuring IO and DMA.

 ## Setting up the Cypress SDK